lrfinotti/cybr201_book/04-Modular_Arithmetic.md

 :::

 So, "$\equiv$" is *similar* to "$=$" in computations.
-In congruences with sums, differences, and products, we can replace a number by another that is congurent to it.
+In congruences with sums, differences, and products, we can replace a number by any other number that is congurent to it.
 Let's see it in action in an example:

 +++